gcc-bug/coq_learn/README.md

 # coq_learn

- this paroject is created in order to learn coq.
+ this project is created in order to learn coq.